-ARTICLE 11 DISCIPLINE & DISCHARGE
+ARTICLE 12 DISCIPLINE & DISCHARGE

-11.1 All discipline taken against any bargaining unit employee shall be for just cause.
-The procedure for dismissals, demotions, and suspensions shall be as outlined in the City of Pensacola Personnel Rules and regulations, Pensacola Police Department Personnel Rules and Regulations, Pensacola Police Department General Orders as they exist at the time the action is taken.

-- 11.2 Police Lieutenants shall have the rights provided by Florida Statutes. - 11.3 Police Lieutenants shall have the option of utilizing the Personnel Administration Policy Appeal Rights and Procedures or the Grievance Procedure established by this contract, but such employee cannot use both.
+- 12.1 All discipline taken against any bargaining unit employee shall be for just cause.
+The procedure for dismissals, demotions, and suspensions shall be as outlined in the Personnel Administration Policy, Pensacola Police Department Rules and Regulations, and Pensacola Police Department General Orders as they exist at the time of the action is taken. - 12.2 Police Sergeants shall have the rights provided by Florida Statutes. - 12.3 Police Sergeants shall have the option of utilizing the current Grievance Procedure established by this contract.
+Questions concerning contract interpretation and discipline will be submitted to arbitration. - 12.4 No suspension with loss of pay shall be implemented until any requested arbitration hearing has been held and an opinion rendered.

-ARTICLE 12 EMERGENCY SUSPENSION
+ARTICLE 13 EMERGENCY SUSPENSION

-12.1 Any person holding the rank of sergeant or above shall have the authority to impose emergency suspension with pay until the next business day against a member when it appears that such action is in the best interest of the department.
+13.1 Any person holding the rank of sergeant or above shall have the authority to impose emergency suspension with pay until the next business day against a member when it appears that such action is in the best interest of the department.

-ARTICLE 13 GRIEVANCE PROCEDURE
+ARTICLE 14 GRIEVANCE PROCEDURE

-13.1 General
+14.1 General